Bryce-Summers/2DBeam_Tracer/README.md

  If some feature is not working, you likely need to enable it or set a flag to let three.js know that you have changed something.

+ I should go through and minnimize the scaling of line side test factors and normalize offsets where appropiate to prevent numeric explosions.

  + -- Structural thoughts -- +
  Surface is a line segment with an attached material defined by a bdrf.